aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to ODT" h2="Render XPS to ODT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to ODT</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+It is similar to PDF format but is not as widely used.
+ODT (OpenDocument Text) is an open standard for document exchange.
+It is used by many open source applications such as OpenOffice, LibreOffice, and Apache OpenOffice.
+ODT is a more widely accepted format and is supported by many applications.
+Therefore, it is often necessary to convert XPS documents to ODT format.

+<h2>How Aspose.Total helps for XPS to ODT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to ODT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to ODT.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert XPS to ODT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert XPS file format to DOC.
+This API provides a wide range of features for manipulating PDF documents.
+It also supports conversion of PDF documents to other popular file formats such as DOC, XPS, HTML, and more.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to ODT.
+This API provides a comprehensive set of features for creating, editing, and converting Word documents.
+It also supports conversion of Word documents to other popular file formats such as ODT, PDF, HTML, and more.
+Therefore, Aspose.Total for C++ makes it easy to convert XPS to ODT in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}